mdjaas/HungerFood-gsol/README.md

 HungerFood connects hungry customers to the businesses and to the farmers.
 Businesses can post the products that are excess for the day at very low price or for free at the closing time.
 For farmers we are using ML to predict the price they can expect from their crops for next 6 months.
-They can sell their farm produce for lower cost if their crops are getting damaged and they can make informed decisions based on prediction.
+They can sell their farm produce for lower cost if their crops are getting damaged and also they can make informed decisions based on prediction.

 Hungry customers can buy food from restaurant, bakeries, groceries and crops from farmers at very low cost or for